-While a 65in TV is great for watching films, with picture sizes routinely north of 100in, the best projectors are in a different league.
-Top 4K HDR projectors can provide a glorious sense of cinematic depth with that extra big screen action.
+There's nothing quite liking watch a film on the big screen and that's what the best projectors offer.
+It's a slice of cinema in your very own home with pictures often up to 300in in size.
+The best 4K HDR projectors can provide a glorious sense of immersion and depth.
 Throw in whisper-quiet operation, a decent AV amp and surround speaker package, and you've got yourself a bonafide home movie night.

 We've rounded up our favourite projectors, including Full HD and native 4K models, which also support HDR, and some short throw projectors too for those with smaller spaces.
 There are even one or two portables that would make an excellent bring-along addition to a garden party for an outdoor cinema experience.
 The only question is how much do you have to spend?